project-unisonOS/unison-devstack/README.md

 ## Role in UnisonOS
 - Provides the single Compose stack for local development and integration testing.
 - Source of truth for service wiring, ports, and default environment variables in dev.
+- Secrets: use `.env.example` as a template only.
+Source real secrets from Vault/Secret Manager (or Doppler/1Password CLI), export in your shell, then run compose.
+Do not commit `.env` files.

 ## Testing
 With Docker running: